jbjoeburns/CI_CD/Questions/questions.md

 Continuous Delivery is the goal of having a releasable and usable version you can deploy on demand.
 - The deployment is done manually.

-Continuous Deployment is the idea that all changes that go into production is automatically tested, and deployed to customers with no human intervention.
+Continuous DeploymentDelivery is the idea that all changes that go into production is automatically tested, and deployed to customers with no human intervention.
 - Failed tests prevent deployment however.